 - all action that is directed at the interface should respond with two kinds of feedback: roger and status.
 Animation is the “Roger” and status is repeating back what is going to happen next.
 That is because working with an interface is the same as Walkie-talkie speak, you need reassurance that the other party got the right message.

-- a good interface classifies by an internal system types of interaction into groups, and should try to behave the same for groups of similar actions.
+- a good interface classifies, through some internal system, types of interaction into groups, and should try to behave the same for groups of similar actions.
 Consistency should not be forced across groups of interactions but be the law inside same kinds of interactions.
 Consistency allows users to remember patterns and hence generalize their feeling of trust in their knowledge.

 - ideally, interfaces should not depend on anything else other than the intent of the user.
 Since we don’t have mind reading capabilities, yet, we use affordances.
 These affordances are what should be thought of individually to be disconnected from ability, savviness and culture.
 The ideal affordance is acultural, provides options to existing abilities and uses as much as possible intuitions learned by a preschooler.